Students who began their studies in Fall 2018 or later should see Arts First.

 How do you complete this?
-Either by taking one of a list of courses designed to give you the English writing skills you need for success in university or by achieving a minimum score on the English Language Proficiency Exam (ELPE).
+By taking one of a list of courses designed to give you the English writing skills you need for success in university.

 - If you are in first year Honours Arts, Arts and Business, and Social Development Studies, you take an English course designed to prepare you for university writing.
 This course is added to your schedule for you and satisfies the ELPR if you achieve a grade of at least 65.

 - If you are an upper-year student or a transfer student, you are strongly encouraged to take a writing intensive course.

 - Achieving a grade of 65 or higher in one of the following courses will satisfy the ELPR: ENGL 109, ENGL 129R, ENGL 140R; EMLS 102R, EMLS 129R.

 The ELPE, a diagnostic writing exam, is no longer offered.
 The last exam session was held in April 2019.

 Why is there an ELPE hold on my Quest account?